Chapter 4:

 Renji nodded and pulled out a multitool and a bandage from his tactical vest.

 “All right then.
-This might hurt a bit, bear with me.”
-Renji held a short branch in front of Alina’s mouth.
+This might hurt a bit.
+Bear with me.”
+He held a short branch in front of her mouth.
 “Bite down on this—it might help.”
-Alina bit down on the branch.

-He set the multitool to its cutter option and gently propped Alina’s leg on a nearby root with his free hand.
-Alina groaned softly, biting harder on the branch.
+Alina bit down as he gently propped her leg on a nearby root.
+She groaned softly, biting harder on the branch.

 The blood isn’t pulsing or bright in colour.
 Doesn’t look arterial.
 Some good news at least.

 With the multitool, Renji cut both ends of the arrow, leaving a short stub on each side.
-He then bandaged the wound gently.
+He then bandaged the wound carefully.

 “All done, for now.
 Where are we heading next?”
-Renji gently removed the branch from Alina’s mouth.
+Renji removed the branch from her mouth.

 “Thank you again.
 We’ll head to my teacher’s home—a village not too far from here.”